tupl-tufts/rdl/README.md

 * `config.nowrap` - `Array<Class>` containing all classes whose methods should not be wrapped.
 * `config.gather_stats` - currently disabled.
 * `config.report` - if true, then when the program exits, RDL will print out a list of methods that were statically type checked, and methods that were annotated to be statically type checked but weren't.
-* `config.guess_types` - *[github head only]* List of classes (of type `Array<Symbol>`).
+* `config.guess_types` - List of classes (of type `Array<Symbol>`).
 For every method added to a listed class *after* this configuration option is set, RDL will record the types of its arguments and returns at run-time.
 Then when the program exits, RDL will print out a skeleton for each class with types for the monitored methods based on what RDL recorded at run-time and based on what Ruby knows about the methods' signatures.
 This is probably not going to produce the correct method types, but it might be a good starting place.
-* `config.type_defaults` - *[github head only]* Hash containing default options for `type`.
+* `config.type_defaults` - Hash containing default options for `type`.
 Initially `{ wrap: true, typecheck: false }`.
-* `config.pre_defaults` - *[github head only]* Hash containing default options for `pre`.
+* `config.pre_defaults` - Hash containing default options for `pre`.
 Initially `{ wrap: true }`.
 * `config.post_defaults` - same as `pre_defaults`, but for `post`.

 # Bibliography